 Other Guitars To Consider

-Versatilty, playability, subtle but class aesthetics are the key features on these guitars.
-Cort and LTD also offers unique options if you want something that is different but is not far-off from the PRS SE Standard 24.
+Versatility, playability, and subtle but class aesthetics are the key features of these guitars.
+Cort and LTD also offer unique options if you want something different but not far-off from Standard 24.

 LTD EC-256

-If want a more traditional, vintage-inspired look rather than the modern classic design that the PRS SE Standard 24 offers, then the LTD EC-256 is a good place to start with.
+If you want a more traditional, vintage-inspired look rather than the modern classic design that the Standard 24 offers, then the LTD EC-256 is a good place to start with.

-The LTD EC-256 has the same mahogany body wood, same pickup configuration, and the same coil splitting abilities as the PRS SE Standard 24.
+The LTD EC-256 has the same mahogany body wood, the same pickup configuration, and the same coil-splitting abilities as the Standard 24.
 This guitar differs mainly in its single-cut design, 22 extra jumbo nickel frets, and 24.75” scale length.

 Cort G Series G290 FAT

-If versatility and playability got you into the PRS SE Standard 24, then the Cort G Series G290 FAT is a guitar we highly recommend.
+If versatility and playability got you into the PRS Standard series, then the Cort G Series G290 FAT is a guitar we highly recommend.

-Costing a few hundred dollars more, and with a similar layout to the PRS SE Standard 24, the Cort G Series G290 FAT is for players who opt to go for a more super-strat inspired guitar.
+Coming in at a few hundred dollars more, and with a similar layout to the SE, the Cort G Series G290 FAT is for players who opt to go for a more super-strat inspired guitar.
 This model also comes with a flame maple top, an ash body, and a birdseye maple neck.
-Definitely a stunning wood combination at this price point.
+It’s definitely a stunning wood combination at this price point.

 Summary and Conclusion

-This guitar is for players who wants something simple yet elegant looking that provides the best of both the Fender Stratocaster and the Gibson Les Paul sounds and playability.
+This guitar is for players who want something simple yet elegant looking that provides the best of both the Fender Stratocaster and the Gibson Les Paul sounds and playability.